R-Computing-Lab/BGmisc/README.md

 devtools::install_github("R-Computing-Lab/BGmisc")
 ```

+## Dependencies
+This package depends on the following R packages:
+- [Add dependencies here]

 ## Contributing
 Contributions to the BGmisc project are welcome.
 Please submit issues and pull requests on the GitHub repository.
 For support, please use the GitHub issues page.

+## License
+BGmisc is licensed under the GNU General Public License v3.0.
+For more details, see the [LICENSE.md](https://github.com/R-Computing-Lab/BGmisc/blob/main/LICENSE.md) file.